 “PUGS” is my acronym for Punctuation, Usage, Grammar, and Spelling.
 In this blog, I’ll share tips on PUGS rules that writers struggle with most, based on my years as a professional freelance editor.
 I’ll also explain why it’s important for writers to polish their PUGS.
 For more PUGS Pointers, see my website, www.KathyIde.com.
-Or you can get my book on Proofreading Secrets of Best-Selling Authors through my website.
+Or you can get my book on Proofreading Secrets of Best-Selling Authors on Amazon.

 PUGS Pointers are based on the current industry-standard references in the United States.
 For books (and many popular magazines), that’s The Chicago Manual of Style (16th edition, © 2010) and Merriam-Webster’s Collegiate Dictionary (11th edition, © 2003).
 For newspapers and journalistic-style magazines, it’s The Associated Press Stylebook (reprinted every year) and Webster’s New World College Dictionary (© 2002).
 Christian publishers also use The Christian Writer’s Manual of Style.